Reserve of the Supreme High Command: Cold War

-The first missile unit armed with long-range ballistic missiles was the 72nd Special Purpose Engineer Brigade of the Reserve of the General Command (commander - Major General of Artillery Aleksandr Tveretsky), created on August 15, 1946 as part of the Group of Soviet Forces in Germany, a year later withdrawn to the Union to the Kapustin Yar training ground.
+The first missile unit armed with long-range ballistic missiles was the 72nd Special Purpose Engineer Brigade of the Reserve of the General Command (commander - Major General of Artillery Aleksandr Tveretsky), created on August 15, 1946 as part of the Group of Soviet Occupation Forces in Germany; withdrawn a year later to the Kapustin Yar training-ground in Astrkahan Oblast.
 Then the brigade was redeployed to the village of Medved near Veliky Novgorod and, finally, to Gvardeysk in the Kaliningrad Oblast.
-In December 1950, the second special purpose brigade of the Artillery Reserve of the Supreme High Command was formed.
+In December 1950, the second special-purpose brigade of the Artillery Reserve of the Supreme High Command was formed.